persegersten/cryptotrader/README.md

    - ./solana_data
    - ./history

-4. (Optional) Set environment variables for any exchange APIs you will use.
+4. Set environment variables for any exchange APIs you will use.
 For Binance examples: export BINANCE_API_KEY="your_key" export BINANCE_SECRET="your_secret"

+   For local convenience (e.g., on a laptop) you can place API keys in an untracked secrets.file at the repo root, but do not commit it — environment variables or a secrets manager are still recommended.

+   secrets.json:
+   {
+    "CCXT_API_KEY": "your_key",
+    "CCXT_API_SECRET": "your_secret"
+  }

 Usage — dry run (recommended for testing)
 - Make executable (if not already):